Track ballast: Construction

-Cleaning, however, can only be done a certain number of times before the ballast is damaged to the point that it cannot be re-used.
-Furthermore, track ballast that is completely fouled can not be corrected by shoulder cleaning.
-In such cases, it is necessary to replace the ballast altogether.
-One method of "replacing" ballast, if necessity demands, is to simply dump fresh ballast on the track, jack the whole track on top of it, and then tamp it down.
+Ballast can only be cleaned so often before it is damaged beyond re-use.
+Ballast that is completely fouled can not be corrected by shoulder cleaning.
+One method of "replacing" ballast is to simply dump fresh ballast on the track, jack the whole track on top of it, and then tamp it down.
 Alternatively, the ballast underneath the track can be removed with an undercutter, which does not require removing or lifting the track.

 The dump and jack method cannot be used through tunnels, under bridges, or where there are platforms.
-Where the track is laid over a swamp, such as the Hexham swamp in Australia, the ballast is likely to sink continuously, and needs to be "topped up" to maintain its line and level.
-After 150 years of topping up at Hexham, there appears to be 10 m of sunken ballast under the tracks.
-Chat Moss in the United Kingdom is similar.
+Where the track is laid over a swamp the ballast is likely to sink continuously, and needs to be "topped up" to maintain its line and level.
+After 150 years of topping up at Hexham, Australia, there appears to be 10 m of sunken ballast under the tracks.
+Sinkage at Chat Moss in the United Kingdom caused challenges during construction, leading engineers to place a "floating" layer of lower density materials like peat underneath the ballast.

 Regular inspection of the ballast shoulder is important.
-As noted earlier, the lateral stability of the track depends upon the shoulder.
 The shoulder acquires some amount of stability over time, being compacted by traffic, but maintenance tasks such as replacing ties, tamping, and ballast cleaning can upset that stability.
 After performing those tasks, it is necessary either for trains to run at reduced speed on the repaired sections, or to employ machinery to compact the shoulder again.

 If the trackbed becomes uneven, it is necessary to pack ballast underneath sunken ties to level the track again, which is usually done by a ballast tamping machine.
 A more recent, and probably better, technique is to lift the rails and ties, and to force stones, smaller than the track ballast particles and all of the same size, into the gap.
 That has the advantage of not disturbing the well-compacted ballast on the trackbed, which tamping is likely to do.
 The technique is called pneumatic ballast injection (PBI), or, less formally, "stoneblowing".
-However, it is not as effective with fresh ballast, because the smaller stones tend to move down between the larger pieces of ballast.
+However, it is not as effective as fresh ballast, because the smaller stones tend to move down between the larger pieces of ballast and degrade its bonds.